AshishKumarCS/Zomato-Data-Analytics-Dashboards/README.md

 ## 📂 Folder Structure

 - `dashboards/`: PNGs of the dashboards
-- `data/`: Sample Zomato dataset (if shared)
+- `dataset/`: Sample Zomato dataset used in this project
-- `diagrams/`: Project flow diagrams
-- `writeup.md`: Detailed explanation of metrics and decisions

 ## 🧠 Insights Generated